Skip to content

 The Second World War

-The Battle of Crete in May 1941 was the first major airborne invasion in military history.
+The Battle of Crete in May 1941 is widely described as the first large-scale airborne invasion.
 German paratroopers captured the island after fierce resistance from British, Commonwealth, and Greek forces, supported by armed civilians.

 The subsequent occupation was brutal.
 Reprisal massacres devastated entire villages, and the resistance movement, though active, provoked collective punishment.
-The war's legacy remains present in memorial sites throughout the island and in the memories of older Cretans.
+The war's legacy remains present in memorial sites throughout the island — the war cemeteries at Souda Bay and Maleme keep their own visiting hours and access details — and in the memories of older Cretans.

 Postwar Development